 DeathDate greater than or equal to BirthDate), and optional short and long descriptions.
 Click Next.

 On the next screen, click Next.

 Select the datebirth variable on the left.
 In the table on the right, expand your data source and look for the PATIENTS data asset.
 Select the BIRTHDATE column within the PATIENTS data asset.
 Click Bind on the left side of the screen.
-The PATIENTS.BIRTHDATE column will be bound to the datebirth variable as shown under Implemented bindings.
+The PATIENTS.BIRTHDATE column is bound to the datebirth variable as shown under Implemented bindings.
 Repeat the steps for the datedeath variable on the left and bind it to the DEATHDATE column of the PATIENTS data asset.
-Once both the variables have been bound, click Next.
+When both the variables have been bound, click Next.

 On the next screen, click Next.